mashupgarage/MG-Eng-Playbook/dev-competencies/ruby-rails.md

 Management and understanding of Ruby's exceptions
 ### Example
 - Able to understand exception messages and how to handle appropriately.
-- Able when to rescue exceptions and when to make it fail loudly.
+- Able to discern when to rescue exceptions and when to make it fail loudly.
 - Able to catch execeptions and manage response to that exception based on the type of exception.

 # Rails